kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ## PlaylistController Interface

-Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the app prespective.
+Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the app perspective.

-another option to get a referance to the controller, after the playlist is loaded is to call player?.playlistController with the required API from the inrterface
+another option to get a reference to the controller, is to call `player?.playlistController` with the required API from the interface after the playlist is loaded.

 ```java
 public interface PlaylistController {